 I am an undergraduate student at Saint Louis University.
 I am from Bolingbrook, IL and graduated from Neuqua Valley High School.
 I have lived in 7 different cities in 18 years and love to go on road trips!
 I love dark chocolate and Thai food anytime, any day.
 My favorite subject to teach is Math, because I like to work with numbers!
 I strongly believe in incentives.
 I believe that setting small treats for each goal you reach will motivate you to do better, as long as you set your mind to it.
 I have a passion to teach and see others grow better as a student!
 I hope that as your tutor, I can help you be a more confident, successful student!

-Saint Louis University-Main Campus - Current Undergrad, Biology
+Undergraduate Degree: Saint Louis University-Main Campus - Current Undergrad, Biology, General

 ACT Composite: 30